yugokato/pytest-data-loader/README.md

 ```

 > [!NOTE]
-> If only read options are specified without a `file_reader` in a loader, the plugin will search for an existing file
+> If read options are specified without a `file_reader`, the plugin uses the `conftest.py`-registered reader (if any)
-> reader registered in `conftest.py` if there is any, and applies it with the new read options for the test.
-But if
-> only a `file_reader` is specified with no read options in a loader, no read options will be applied.
+> with those options.
+If a `file_reader` is specified without read options, no read options are applied.

 > [!TIP]
 > - A file reader must take one argument (a file-like object returned by `open()`)